Governance Token Accounting: Voting Rights Don't Change the Class (2026)

 Why voting power is not equity

+A governance token typically lets the holder vote on protocol decisions.
+That is not an equity interest in an issuing entity, since there is usually no issuer with residual net assets you own, and it is not a contractual right to receive cash or another financial asset.
 Under the IFRS financial-asset definition and the ASU 2023-08 scope criteria, neither condition is met by voting alone.
-So the token does not become an equity instrument or a financial asset just because it votes — it stays a crypto-asset under the applicable crypto guidance.
-The "it's like a share" intuition is economically loose and accounting-wrong by default.
+So the token does not become an equity instrument or a financial asset merely because it votes; it stays a crypto-asset under the applicable crypto guidance.
+The "it's like a share" intuition is economically loose and, by default, the wrong accounting answer.

 Classification of a held governance token